Dorm life is elevated to the status of Residential Learning at Walnut Hill College.

 - An in-house mailbox

-If you are preparing to move onto our campus, our Housing/Residential Learning Department will be happy to assist you.
+If you’re preparing to move onto our campus, reach out to our Residential Learning Coordinators below and they’ll be happy to assist you.

 Main Housing Office